tercanfurkan/java-functional/README.md

 CLUB_SANDWICH|4.0|2016-12-24

 #### Methods:
+`getForecastsFor()`

-`getForecastsFor()` calculates the need for specific basic ingredients for the given date.
+Calculates the need for specific basic ingredients for the given date.
 The output is the orders sent to suppliers for restocking the inventory for the given date.
 In reality there can be millions of forecasts for different products in different dates so performance can be considered in the future as well.

-`List<Map> getForecastsFor(LocalDate date)` for the given date, it calculates the demand of basic ingredients (i.e. tree leaves) for all active products.
+`List<Map> getForecastsFor(LocalDate date)`

+For the given date, it calculates the demand of basic ingredients (i.e. tree leaves) for all active products.
 Returned value is a list of maps containing the ingredient code (String), amount to order (double) and date (LocalDate).

 #### Sample Output:
 ```